-- (1) For the financial year ended 31 March 2020, the consolidated income statement of the Group is presented as "Continuing Operations", which excludes the U.S. Subsidiaries.
-Discontinued operations arise from U.S. subsidiaries (as defined in announcement dated 19 September 2019). - (2) Net profit is defined as profit attributable to equity holders of the Company. - (3) Underlying net profit is defined as net profit before exceptional items, net of tax
+For the financial year ended 31 March 2020, the consolidated income statement of the Group is presented as "Continuing Operations", which excludes the U.S. Subsidiaries.
+Discontinued operations arise from U.S. subsidiaries (as defined in announcement dated 19 September 2019).

+(2) EBITDA is defined as profit before tax, adding back interest and depreciation and amortisation expenses.

+(3) Net profit is defined as profit attributable to equity holders of the Company.

+(4) Underlying net profit is defined as net profit before exceptional items, net of tax.